-The Cornell Program for Healthy Living, Empire Plans, and student health insurance program all provide various forms of breast pump and supply coverage (see coverage details - pdf).
+The Cornell Program for Healthy Living, Empire Plans, and student health insurance program all provide various forms of pump and supply coverage (see coverage details - pdf).

 Faculty and staff members who are enrolled in a medical flexible spending account can submit lactation supply expenses for reimbursement.
 See more information on flexible spending accounts (including deadlines).

-To make reasonable time away from work arrangements to express breast milk employees needing accommodation must contact their supervisor or college/unit level, human resource representative.
+To make reasonable time away from work arrangements to express milk, employees needing accommodation must contact their supervisor or college/unit level, human resource representative.
 Unpaid break time, paid break time, or unpaid mealtime can be used for this accommodation, as well as personal leave, family health leave, vacation, or flexible scheduling.

 Supervisors: How to Respond to an Employee Request for Time Away from Work

 Supervisors are encouraged to work within University policies regarding breaks and hours of work to accommodate employees who wish to use the facilities.
 Generally, a maximum of 20-30 minutes, 3 times per day, should be sufficient; however, the required time is impacted by individual needs and the proximity of a reasonable space for lactation.
 Decisions should therefore be made on a case-by-case basis.
 Consider schedule options that would accommodate this leave time, and still allow for business needs to be accomplished.

 A reasonable space should be secure, private, ventilated, sanitary, and kept at a comfortable temperature.
 It should offer comfortable seating, an electrical outlet, lighting, and have a sink nearby.

 - An area that is separated from the restroom facility by a door

 - A small, unused conference room that can be secured and is visually private